nshkrdotcom/mcp_client/docs/adr/0007-bounded-send-retry-for-busy-transport.md

 **Negative/Risks:**
 - Retry state consumes memory per concurrent busy request
-  - Each in-retry request stores **full frame binary** + metadata
+  - Each in-retry request stores a reference to the encoded frame; we never slice/append
-  - Worst case: N concurrent retries × frame size (up to 16MB per frame)
+  - Worst case: N concurrent retries × 16MB (still bounded by request concurrency)
-  - Bounded by total concurrent requests (typically < 100)
-  - Post-MVP optimization: reconstruct frame from `{id, method, params}` instead of storing binary
+  - For extremely large payloads we can store `{method, params}` and re-encode on retry (documented as follow-up)
 - Multiple concurrent retries can fire simultaneously
   - If N requests all hit `:busy`, N retry timers scheduled
   - Acceptable: jitter spreads them out, retry count is bounded